IBCNServices/tengu-charms/charms/trusty/mongo-kafka-stormdeployer/README.md

 Overview
 ========

-The mongo-kafka-storm-deployer provides a method to deploy a storm topology whenever it detect relations to MongoDB, Zookeeper and Kafka.
+The mongo-kafka-stormdeployer provides a method to deploy a storm topology whenever it detect relations to MongoDB, Zookeeper and Kafka.
 When a relation breaks the topology will be undeployed.

 Usage
 =====